-Now that you know what image you want to portray, IT;S time to go look in your closet.
+Now that you know what image you want to convey, it's time to go look in your closet.
 Do you have the necessary clothes, or is it time to go shopping?

 New Clothes: New clothes look crisp and neat in photographs.
-Plus, you'll feel great in new clothes, and this pride will come across in the photograph.
-If you can't do new, just make sure there are no stains, wrinkles or creases in whatever you decide to wear.
+Plus, you'll feel great in new clothes and this pride will come across in the photograph.
+If you can't do new, make sure there are no stains, wrinkles or creases on your clothes.